ScanMountGoat/xc3_lib/xc3_shader/README.md

 # xc3_shader
 A command line tool for extracting and analyzing shaders for Xenoblade Chronicles X, Xenoblade Chronicles 1 Definitive Edition, Xenoblade Chronicles 2, Xenoblade Chronicles 3, and Xenoblade Chronicles X Definitive Edition.

-The shader database contains information for each compiled shader program like which inputs assigned to each output.
+The shader database contains a simplified graph representation defined in xc3_model for how inputs are assigned to outputs for each compiled shader program.
+This representation is converted into WGSL code for xc3_wgpu, material assignments for xc3_gltf, and shader nodes in xenoblade_blender.

-Shader analysis converts GLSL and assembly code to a directed graph similar to shader node graphs in game engines or content creation applications.
-This enables the detection of subgraphs for common operations like compiled functions or matrix multiplications even if variable names are different across files due to different usage of registers.
+Shader analysis converts GLSL and Wii U shader assembly code to a directed graph similar to shader node graphs in game engines or content creation applications.
+This enables the detection of subgraphs for common operations like compiled functions or matrix multiplications while handling differences in variable names or algebraically equivalent expressions.
+For example, dozens of directed shader graph nodes can be converted to a single overlay blend layer for the shader database and a single call to a user defined overlay blend function in WGSL.

 Decompiling shaders requires compiling `Ryujinx.ShaderTools` from the [Ryujinx](https://github.com/Ryujinx/Ryujinx) emulator.
 Disassembling Wii U shaders requires [gfd-tool](https://github.com/decaf-emu/decaf-emu/releases).